-Setting up a confirmation node in a dialog task involves the following steps.
+Setting up a confirmation node in a dialog task involves the following steps:

 - The Confirmation window is displayed with the Component Properties tab selected by default.

-Configure the Component Properties
+Configure the Node

 To configure the component properties, follow the below steps: